kamrunnaharSomapti/KamrunnaharSomapti/README.md

 ### Hi there 👋, my name is Somapti
 I'm a front-end developer.
 I worked 2 years as a content writter for a online portal.
 I have also designed UI for few apps and websites.
-I love to read story books, playing games.
+I love reading story books,watching movies/sereis and playing video games.

 Skills: Bootstrap / HTML / JS / CSS/ PHP/ Database / ContentWritter